 It’s the most wonderful time of the year, especially for retail stores and small businesses.
-During the holidays, consumers are ready to buy and looking for the best deals to help them spend their money wisely.
+During the holidays, consumers are ready to buy and look for the best deals to help them spend their money wisely.
 This is also when your competition will step up their game to win over your local market niche.
 You must do the same if you hope to reap the benefits of the holiday shopping frenzy this year and in years to come.

 Whether you’re promoting a significant sale or holiday event for your customers, you need to make the most of your marketing resources to stand out.
-Businesses within and outside your industry are targeting the same customers, so you’ll have to compete with their prices, their promotions, and more.
+Businesses within and outside your industry are targeting the same customers, so you’ll have to compete with their prices, promotions, and more.
 However, you can make the biggest splash if you plan ahead and proactively engage your customers during the holidays.
 Here’s how:

 Rethink your target market.
 The holidays turn your target market around because people buy for others rather than themselves.
-For example, a hardware store may normally target blue-collar middle-aged men but must now market to women (especially wives) of the same age instead.
+For example, a hardware store may normally target blue-collar, middle-aged men but must now market to women (especially wives) of the same age instead.
 If you can successfully reinvent your marketing to appeal to another customer profile, you’ll have more success than your competitors.

 Turn products or services into gifts.
 Research shows that customers spend an average of $400 or more on gifts during the holidays.
 This means that your product must be seen as a cute gift for someone other than the customer rather than a practical product.
 Portray your product’s sentimental, aesthetic or problem-solving appeal so that the customer is confident the product’s final recipient will be satisfied as well.